-Though, I did get to spend a wonderful December with my family even when Omicron terrorized the world and I’m confident I won’t catch mumps, measles or rubella in my lifetime.
+However, I did get to spend a wonderful December with my family even when Omicron terrorized the world, and I’m confident I won’t catch mumps, measles, or rubella in my lifetime.

-The year of the tiger is for risk taking.
-I’m pro risk taking.
-Not the kind of adrenalin pumping risk like cliff diving or flouting the speed limit.
+The Year of the Tiger is for risk-taking.
+I’m pro risk-taking.
+Not the adrenalin-pumping risk like cliff diving or flouting the speed limit.
 No, I’m a rigid rule-follower with an aversion to unruly waves.

 One risk I infuse into life takes the shape of moving across oceans.
-It doesn’t always work out and it doesn’t always last forever, but that risk trickles a healthy stream of adrenalin into your everyday.
-It also yields some unbelievable dominoes effects.
+It doesn’t always work out, and it doesn’t always last forever, but that risk trickles a healthy stream of adrenalin into your everyday.
+It also yields some unbelievable domino effects.

 In 2018, we moved to Italy.
-Not everything was peachy, nevertheless, I hold only a moderate grudge against the dentist that birthed this blog.
-That’s right, a botched root canal convinced me to take a big social risk: putting my voice out there.
+Not everything was peachy.
+Nevertheless, I hold only a moderate grudge against the dentist who birthed this blog.
+A botched root canal convinced me to take a big social risk: putting my voice out there.

 I mean unemployment, root canal, isolation = blog fodder.

-My blog is responsible for my current jobs, which swung into my design training, which has led to an entirely new exploit.
+My blog is responsible for my current jobs, which swung into my design training and has led to an entirely new exploit.
 Pattern designing.
-And in true year of the tigress fashion, I’m soft launching it in the Lunar New Year with a new Instagram and a shop (store soon – because once something is written down it materializes).
+And in the true year of the tigress fashion, I’m soft launching it in the Lunar New Year with a new Instagram and a shop.

-To sign off, I’ll leave you with an quote I truthfully pulled from a fortune cookie in 2020.
+To sign off, I’ll leave you with a quote I truthfully pulled from a fortune cookie in 2020.
 I’ve had it plastered on my planner for 1 year and 1 month.

-Sickeningly cheesy, but oddly wise.
+Sickeningly cheesy but oddly wise.
 And now you know you’re reading the work of a person who starts their day re-reading a fortune cookie proverb.
-Even more reason to press that support button.
+That’s even more reason to press that support button.